José Toribio Merino: Martes de Merino

 During the dictatorship, Merino held short improvised press conferences on Tuesdays that came to be called martes de Merino (Merino's Tuesdays).
 These conferences gained notoriety for Merino's recurrent use of dark humor in addition to his "constant errors and aberrations".
 In one conference, Merino refused to describe communists as humans.
 In another occasion Merino called Bolivians "metamorphosed camelids" (auquénidos metamórfoseados).

+1988 plebiscite

+On the night of the 1988 plebiscite which resulted in the victory of democratic camp and ended Pinochet's rule, Merino, with Air Force Chief Fernando Matthei and Carabineros de Chile chief Rodolfo Stange pushed back against Pinochet's plans to overturn the result of the vote and extend his rule, thus allowing the Chilean transition to democracy to take place as planned.

 Later life

 After his retirement, he stayed out of politics and dedicated himself to his favourite pastime, playing golf.

 He started to write his memoirs but did not live to see them published.
 He died of lymphoma in 1996, in Viña del Mar, at the age of 80.

 The Chilean Navy in honour of the Admiral named after him the BMS Almirante Merino.
 This ship is the main surface logistic platform for the submarine force.